postgresml/postgresml/pgml-docs/docs/user_guides/setup/installation.md

 # Installation

+!!! tip
+    With the release of PostgresML 2.0, this documentation has been deprecated.
+New installation instructions are [available](/user_guides/setup/v2/installation/).

 A PostgresML deployment consists of two different runtimes.
 The foundational runtime is a Python extension for Postgres ([pgml-extension](https://github.com/postgresml/postgresml/tree/master/pgml-extension/)) that facilitates the machine learning lifecycle inside the database.

 Additionally, we provide a dashboard ([pgml-dashboard](https://github.com/postgresml/postgresml/tree/master/pgml-dashboard/)) that can connect to your Postgres server and provide additional management functionality.
 It will also provide visibility into the models you build and data they use.

 ## Install PostgreSQL with PL/Python